baldurk/renderdoc/docs/window/event_browser.rst

 Event Browser
 =============

-The Event Browser is the primary method of browsing the frame and selecting different drawcalls.
+The Event Browser is the primary method of browsing the frame and selecting different actions.
 It displays the user-annotated hierarchical display of sections.

 Annotating your frame
 ---------------------